TomerZaibert/Network-Scanner/README.md

         sock.close()
     return open_ports`

-for each port that we find, we create a new socket using sock.socket(). <br>
+for each port that we find, we create a new socket using sock.socket().

-Socket.AF_INET means that we are using IPv4. <br>
+Socket.AF_INET means that we are using IPv4.

 socket.SOCK_STREAM  specifies that we are using a TCP connection.
-I used TCP because it ensures reliable communication, it requires handshaking (SYN -> SYN-ACK -> ACK) to establish a connection, if the port is open it responds to the handshake, if it is closed the handshake is rejected or ignored. <br>
+I used TCP because it ensures reliable communication, it requires handshaking (SYN -> SYN-ACK -> ACK) to establish a connection, if the port is open it responds to the handshake, if it is closed the handshake is rejected or ignored.

-Sock.settimeout(1) is used to ensure that if a device doesn’t respond in 1 second it is considered close to prevent the function from hanging on to unresponsive devices. <br>
+Sock.settimeout(1) is used to ensure that if a device doesn’t respond in 1 second it is considered close to prevent the function from hanging on to unresponsive devices.

-result = sock.connect_ex((ip, port)) <br>
+result = sock.connect_ex((ip, port))

-Connect_ex() – tries to create a connection using that target IP and port, returns 0 if the port is open. <br>
+Connect_ex() – tries to create a connection using that target IP and port, returns 0 if the port is open.

 if result == 0: <br>
-    open_ports.append(port) <br>
+    open_ports.append(port)

-if the port is open, the port is added to the open_ports list. <br>
+if the port is open, the port is added to the open_ports list.

-sock.close() - The sock is closed to free system resources. <br>
+sock.close() - The sock is closed to free system resources.

-return open_ports - Returns the list of open ports. <br>
+return open_ports - Returns the list of open ports.

 The printing of the results was modified to add the open ports to the table.